cytoscape/cytoscape.js-panzoom/README.md

 ## Description

 This plugin creates a widget that lets the user pan and zoom about a Cytoscape.js graph.
-This complements the built-in gesture support in Cytoscape.js to pan and zoom by giving less savvy users a more traditional UI -- similar to controls on map webapps.
+This complements the built-in gesture support for panning and zooming in Cytoscape.js by giving less savvy users a more traditional UI -- similar to controls on map webapps.

 ## Dependencies